Overview

 build a collection reference

-We use a path to identify the collection (uniquely).
-Root collections have the simplest path, such as "users" (no starting slash).
-Sub-collection paths are built from several components.
+We use the path that identifies the collection uniquely.
+Root collections have the simplest path: the collection name, such as "users" (no starting slash).
+Sub-collections' paths are built from several components.

 We set the path as: